Thinking of being Kris Kringle this festive season?

 Tips:

 - Gift hampers included at Christmas parties are treated separately when utilising minor benefits exemptions.
-Although the total cost per head is more than the cap, each benefit should be considered separately when applying the exemption; and
+Although if the total cost per head is more than the cap, each benefit should be considered separately when applying the exemption; and

 - While Christmas is a great time to reward your team for all their hard work, it is best to limit them to gifts that are not related to recreation or entertainment.